1imo/Linney-Hardware-Checkout/README.md

 Designs completed for the 2 pages - they aren't great.
 The best thing I've done today is changing the green accent button to a more aesthetically pleasing button with potential for animations.

 Been a slow couple of days - design for creating item and updating item has been created and work has been started on them.
 The last few designs are likely to be scrapped sooner or later.

+Lost all motivation, looked at my designs yesterday and thought to myself how chavvy the looked.
+Leaned into a less-professional theme (idea not theme, that already made it unprofessional) of mini-games and minimalist graphic design.
+As a bonus it will be easy to make responsive